unicode-org/icu4x/docs/tutorials/intro.md

 icu_provider = { version = "1.0.0" , features = ["deserialize_json"] }
 ```

-We can then use it like so:
+We can then use it like so

 ```rs
 use icu_provider_fs::FsDataProvider;